ArchitSaxena349/Docwrangler/README.md

 Comprehensive, practical README for developers and contributors.
-This project extracts, indexes, and answers questions about insurance documents using local embeddings and optional OpenAI completions.
+This project extracts, indexes, and answers questions about insurance documents using local embeddings and Google's Gemini API.
 It's intended as a developer-friendly reference implementation and evaluation harness.

 Contents